Get Schooled

 Dealing with Personal Issues in High School | #WeBelongInCollege Stories

-Some of us have to cope with difficult personal circumstances that make applying to college much more stressful.
-Hear from students who have had to cope with difficult personal challenges while pursuing their college dreams.
+Some students have difficult personal circumstances that can make applying to college much more stressful.
+Watch these #WeBelongInCollege stories to learn how these students coped with personal challenges while pursuing their college dreams.

 Embrea’s #WeBelongInCollege Story